 How many restaurants have completely done away with the concept of reservations because of no-shows, last-minute cancellations, and late arrivals?
 At peak dining hours, this means extensive crowding and long waits resulting in grumpy diners, overwhelmed staff, and poor reviews.
 How often are salons and medical providers running way behind schedule due to longer-than-expected service times, creating wait-time bottlenecks for the rest of the day?
 What can I do to synchronize arrival and service management for both providers and customers without either one having to create another slowdown by calling each other on the phone?

 What I can do is innovate with software.
-Not wanting to repeat any mistakes of the past, I have already filed the patent that will revolutionize automatic 2-way coordination in reservations, bookings, and appointments.
+Not wanting to repeat any mistakes of the past, I have already filed three long software patents that will revolutionize automatic 2-way coordination in reservations, bookings, and appointments.
 Using AI and GPS, proximity-based arrival management will make scheduling systems work smarter for both providers and customers.
 Check out Floqque.com to see how it will work, and comment with your collaborative ideas!

 That, my friends, brings me to my fifth and final lesson: never stop innovating, imagining, and creating.
 Your ideas have value, whether or not they can work in the real world in this moment.
 Keep working on them, surround yourself with people who inspire you to live without excuses, and solve just one problem every day.